davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 What hidden assumptions exist behind this interface?
 In other words, what rules govern the relationship between what gets passed to `tryInitialize` and what is returned by `finalValue`?
 What expected behaviors, if violated, would the example solutions we built on top of this interface?
 Any such rule is a property of a consensus algorithm.

+Here's one I can see: since this is a write-once variable, its value must never change.
+So all futures returned by `finalValue()` must always resolve to the same value.
+Different threads must not get different values from `finalValue()`, nor can the same thread see different values over time.
+Think of the pandemonium that would ensue if we failed to uphold this rule, and in doing so we let the customer cancel an already-shipped order after the box was already on the truck!

+In papers and textbook, this rule is sometimes called **agreement**:

+> **Agreement**: If the consensus algorithm returns a value, then no other value has ever or will ever been chosen.
+That is: if `finalValue()` returns some value, no other call to `finalValue()` has ever or will ever return any other value.

-Here's one I can see: the value returned by `finalValue` has to be the value somebody previously passed to `tryInitialize`.
+Here's another rule I can see: the value returned by `finalValue` has to be the value somebody previously passed to `tryInitialize`.
 It can't be some other nonsense value, random value, or something picked arbitrarily.
-For example, an execution like this should not be allowed, as it would break the write-once-based solution code from earlier.
+For example, an execution like this should not be allowed:

 * `WriteOnce<Integer>` created
 * Thread 1 calls `tryInitialize()` passing in a value of 1
 * Thread 2 calls `tryInitialize()` passing in a value of 2
 * Thread 3 calls `finalValue()`, which returns 4 [*](https://xkcd.com/221/)

-In papers and textbooks, this rule is sometimes called **validity**:
+In *the literature*, this rule is sometimes called **validity**:

 > **Validity**: The value chosen by a consensus algorithm must be some value that was previously proposed.
 That is: the value returned by `finalValue()` must be a value previously passed to `tryInitialize()`.

-TODO we should be able to frame this as an examination of hidden assumptions in the interface

-* Agreement: all futures always resolve to the same value
-  * Has both a spatial requirement (for all threads) and a temporal requirement (for all calls)
-  * Legalese: if finalValue returns a value, then no other call to finalValue anywhere else in the system has returned or will return any other value
-* Termination: the future must resolve eventually

-TODO the segue out to fault tolerance: `DistributedWriteOnce<T>` already satisfies all of the above.
-Observe that means we have already done the impossible in creating a valid consensus algorithm.
-Something is wrong.
-A requirement is missing.
-Old content to potentially adapt here:

-> That's right, `DistributedWriteOnce<T>` is a full-blown consensus algorithm!
->
-> Anyways, we've managed to write a consensus algorithm already &mdash; namely, `DistributedWriteOnce<T>`.
-We could end this blog post right here if we wanted to.
-(And if we did, we'd be quitting while we're ahead.)
-But clearly this cannot be the whole story.
-We managed to write a consensus algorithm already, without all that much thinking or code; aren't consensus algorithms supposed to be notoriously difficult for mere mortals to comprehend?
-I'm a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine . . .
+One final rule: once `tryInitialize()` has been called, the algorithm gets a reasonable amount of time to do its processing before `finalValue()` futures finally resolve to the chosen value.
+We can't wait on the future forever.
+This rule is called **Termination**:

+> **Termination**: The algorithm eventually chooses some value; after `tryInitialize()` has been called, the futures returned by `finalValue()` eventually resolve

+Agreement, Validity, Termination.
+Seems like a pretty good starting set.
+However, I think we must still be missing a rule.

+By the three rules above, `DistributedWriteOnce<T>` is a valid implementation of a distributed consensus algorithm.
+But consensus algorithms are supposed to be incomprehensible to mere mortals; I am a mere mortal, and I comprehend `DistributedWriteOnce<T>` just fine.
+There must something more that consensus algorithms do, that `DistributedWriteOnce<T>` does not.

 ## The Curveball: Fault Tolerance